It is important to remember that LMU Financial Aid and the Student Accounts Department are two separate entities.

 Payment Plan: To make a payment or enroll in a payment plan, please visit the Student Account Center.
 Please note, before a student can sign up for a payment plan they must be registered and have all financial aid accepted and finalized.
 Students who are covered in full by aid do not need to sign up for a payment plan.
 Students without financial aid or who are only covered partially in aid must make a payment arrangement for each semester by the set deadline.
 Click here to learn more.

 Scholarships, Grants, Loans and Work-Study: Scholarships require no repayment and are available as a result of the contributions made by many LMU benefactors who believe deeply in the value of an LMU education.
 Grants, like scholarships, are a great potential resource for offsetting the costs associated with attending LMU as they do not need to be repaid.
 Loans are another form of financial aid available and they differ from grants and scholarships primarily in that they must be repaid to a lender.
-To obtain Work-Study, in most cases students must apply for financial aid by completing the Free Application for Federal Financial Aid (FAFSA) in order to receive an award to allow them to work on campus.
+To obtain Work-Study, students must apply for financial aid by completing the Free Application for Federal Financial Aid (FAFSA) in order to receive an award to allow them to work on campus.
 This work award is considered a form of financial aid.
 Click here to learn more about these opportunities.